 If you need a piano moved, cabinet restored or a cover made, contact me.
 Anything piano related, I can help with, including referrals to reputable movers, and cabinet restorers.

 I started working on pianos in Cape Town in the late 80’s with my father.
-He would suggest stripping some old felts off a particular piano part or cleaning and sanding another in return for pocket money, however I saw my future as a musician and didn’t really entertain the idea of a career in piano work.
+He would sometimes suggest stripping some old felts off a particular piano part or cleaning and sanding another in return for pocket money, however I saw my future as a musician and didn’t really entertain the idea of a career in piano work.
 After doing my national service and spending a year in Germany, I returned to Cape Town and I needed a job and my Dad kindly reminded me that consistent work and perhaps that which involved pianos might not be a bad idea.
 So started my process of learning the craft, realising what a tremendous job I had been introduced to.
 My Dad, Bob Tizzard a well respected trombonist and double bass player on the Jazz music scene in the 60’s left the music world after I was born and eventually became a piano technician.
 We spent 9 years working together until he passed away in 2000.
 I took over the business, continuing the tradition…

 I love working on pianos, they are endlessly fascinating and the attention to detail that this work requires suits my personality.